We know buying a new riding helmet can be a bit overwhelming.

-Charles Owen has a choice of more than 30 of the best and safest riding helmets available, all handmade in Great Britain.
+Charles Owen has a choice of more than 30 of the best and safest riding helmets available, many handmade in Great Britain.
 Our extensive range caters for every rider, no matter the discipline or shape of your head.

 This guide takes you through the steps of choosing and buying the best helmet for you.

 - Types of helmet and riding

 The first thing to consider when buying a new helmet is the kind of riding you’ll be doing.

 Riding helmets are designed and made for different types and disciplines of horse riding.
 This is because the activities, risks and culture vary with each.

 A racing jockey or cross-country event rider is at higher or different risk of injury than a showjumper or dressage rider.